bastengao/submit_once/README.md

 # SubmitOnce

-Prevent from submitting form twice for rails.
+Prevent from submitting form twice for Rails.

 ## Installation